ddecarle/eeb462-2024/Lab3_MaximumLikelihood.md

 When running your tree search, use the option `-g` to indicate that you want to run a constrained analysis, and add it to the command you used to run your original tree search.
 For example, to run a constrained analysis on the nucProt dataset, you could use the following command:

 Mac:
-`./iqtree -s 16s-enam-18s-fuse.nex -spp nucProtPartition.nex -m TESTMERGE -mset mrbayes –g <constraint_tree_file> –ninit 100 -bb 1000 -wbt`
+`./iqtree2 -s 16s-enam-18s-fuse.nex -spp nucProtPartition.nex -m TESTMERGE -mset mrbayes –g <constraint_tree_file> –ninit 100 -bb 1000 -wbt`

 Win:
-`./iqtree.exe -s 16s-enam-18s-fuse.nex -spp nucProtPartition.nex -m TESTMERGE -mset mrbayes –g <constraint_tree_file> –ninit 100 -bb 1000 -wbt`
+`./iqtree2.exe -s 16s-enam-18s-fuse.nex -spp nucProtPartition.nex -m TESTMERGE -mset mrbayes –g <constraint_tree_file> –ninit 100 -bb 1000 -wbt`

 ---

 #### BONUS QUESTION

-Identify the order that is recovered as polyphyletic in both ML trees you generated today.
-Conduct a tree search using the “Nucleotide” dataset that constrains this order to be monophyletic.
+Identify the order that is recovered as non-monophyletic in one of the ML trees you generated today.
+Conduct a tree search using the appropriate dataset that constrains this order to be monophyletic.
 Then, conduct a topology test: Are the constrained and unconstrained trees significantly different from one another?

 ---